Historic Overtown: Black history in Miami

 Check out the murals painted onto the sides of the highway overpasses.
 A couple are by Purvis Young, whose work used elements of collage.
 They cover topics related to Overtown’s history.

-Right next to one of the overpasses, on the side of an apartment house with a storefront “Lollipops and Gumdrops children’s spa” is a wonderfully bright new mural: “Ode to Overtown” by Marvin Weeks.
+Right next to one of the overpasses, on the side of an apartment house with a storefront “Lollipops and Gumdrops children’s spa” is a wonderfully bright mural: “Ode to Overtown” by Marvin Weeks.
 It summarizes Overtown’s history in one picture.

 Where to eat in Historic Overtown, Miami